skchao74/skchao74.github.io/_pages/about.md

   - /about.html
 ---

 I am an assistant professor in the <a href="https://stat.missouri.edu" target="_blank">Department of Statistics</a> at the <a href="https://missouri.edu" target="_blank">University of Missouri</a>.
 I develop provable statistical and machine learning methods that are used to solve quantitative scientific problems in social science and engineering.
-I specialize in solving computational challenges due to resource constraints and robust inference for regression problems.
+I specialize in solving computational challenges due to resource constraints and robust inference for (robust) regression problems, with applications to deep learning, causal inference, medical imaging and more.

 <img src="images/pigeon2.png" alt="drawing" width="60"/> News
 ------